saharmor/whisper-playground/README.md

 ## Troubleshooting

-- If you're unable to connect from the client to the server, use an ngrok tunnel to expose port 8000.
 - On MacOS, if building the wheel for safetensors fails, install Rust `brew install rust` and try again.

 ## Known Bugs